kylereicks/picturefill.js.wp/readme.txt

 See the [Extending Picturefill.WP](https://github.com/kylereicks/picturefill.js.wp#extending-picturefillwp) subsection of the GitHub repository for a list of plugin hooks and examples.

+= Can I use this plugin with the [Advanced Custom Fields Plugin](http://wordpress.org/plugins/advanced-custom-fields/)? =

+Yes.
+If you use [Advanced Custom Fields shortcodes](http://www.advancedcustomfields.com/resources/functions/shortcode/) in your post or page content, Picturefill.WP will work automatically.
+To use Advanced Custom Fields outside of `the_content` in theme files, see the subsection of the GitHub documentation [using Picturefill.WP with Advaned Custom Fields]().

 == Screenshots ==

 == Changelog ==

+= 1.2.1 =
+* Update handling image sizes
+* Make the `$content_type` attribute required in the `cache_picturefill_output_method`
+* Update documentation

 = 1.2.0 =
 * Update picturefill.js to reflect changes to [@scottjehl's original](https://github.com/scottjehl/picturefill)